 Two of the most popular TCM treatments for managing pain are acupuncture and acupressure.
 Acupuncture is a practice that is more than 3,500 years old.
 It’s most often embraced by patients who are looking to alleviate chronic headaches, pain due to arthritis, neck or back pain, plus many other symptoms related to injuries or stress too.

 Research conducted at Toronto Western Hospital has found that tai chi contributes to chronic pain management in three major areas: “adaptive exercise, mind-body interaction, and meditation.”
-Trials examining the health benefits of tai chi have found that patients often experience improvements in five pain conditions: osteoarthritis, fibromyalgia, rheumatoid arthritis, low back pain and headaches.
-(9)
+Trials examining the health benefits of tai chi have found that patients often experience improvements in several pain conditions: osteoarthritis, fibromyalgia and low back pain.
+(8)